Here is a short demo of an accelerated GPU Particle System for Unity.

 SCREEN SPACE RENDERING

-I also made some research to be able to get fluid-like rendering.
 I found many techniques on the web but here is the document from Nvidia that brought me light on this subject.
-Based on it, I made all the rendering steps (point sprite, depth to normal, blurring, bilateral filter…).
-Caustics render pass isn’t done yet and I didn’t implement good physics kernels yet.
-Particles aren’t interacting each other but only interacting with buffered colliders from the scene.
+Based on it, I created all the rendering steps (point sprite, depth to normal, blurring, bilateral filter…).
+Caustics render pass isn’t done at this stage and the physics kernels have to be refactored.

 - Emitter rate and radius